-The Shih Tzu standard is the description written by the breed's parent club that describes what an ideal Shih Tzu should look and act like.
+The Shih Tzu standard is the description written by the breed's parent club, the American Shih Tzu Club that describes what an ideal Shih Tzu should look and act like.
 Breeders strive to produce dogs as close to the standard as possible and dogs, but there is not a perfect dog.

 When I first started with dogs, I didn't know the difference between a hock, a croup, or a stop.
 The terminology of the dog world was like learning a foreign language.
 To help you understand some of the terms, I've included this crude diagram so you will know your hock from your croup or stop!

 The descriptive standard below can be found on the American Kennel Club website or from the parent club, the American Shih Tzu Club.

 Each country has its own kennel club and unique breed standard, though most are all very similar

 The Standard is Courtesy of the AKC and American Shih Tzu Club

 My personal comments and explanations are written in red for clarification purposes.

 The Shih Tzu is a sturdy, lively, alert toy dog with long flowing double coat.
 Befitting his noble Chinese ancestry as a highly valued, prized companion and palace pet, the Shih Tzu is proud of bearing, has a distinctively arrogant carriage with head well up and tail curved over the back.

 Although there has always been considerable size variation, the Shih Tzu must be compact, solid, carrying good weight and substance.Even though a toy dog, the Shih Tzu must be subject to the same requirements of soundness and structure prescribed for all breeds, and any deviation from the ideal described in the standard should be penalized to the extent of the deviation.